For schools and communities

-We have worked with both primary and secondary schools and can adapt material to suit all or a mix of ages.
+We have worked with both primary and secondary schools as well as a variety of local community groups and can adapt material to suit all or a mix of ages.
 Working either as part of a regular school day or as an extra-curricular activity we can develop the programme to fit existing scheduling commitments.

 Theatre as an educational tool

 We use theatre and performance as a communication and education tool, Using theatre allows for a personal connection to the issues considered, offering direct and emotional ways of knowing and understanding.
 In order to perform and engage with theatrical exercises participants need to relate to a topic, story or narrative from a personal perspective.
 Theatre demands the development of empathy and understanding in order to convincingly inhabit and perform characters and stories.
 This requires connecting and understanding to take place simultaneously, combining more traditional academic learning with interactive, innovative and experiential methods.
 The active nature of theatre thus offers an alternative learning experience.

 Our approach is informed by our experience of theatre, performance and improvisation as well as literatures on curating sociology, public sociology, live methods and in particular critical pedagogy.